Choosing Your Right Prostate Cancer Treatment

-Dr. Geo: Well said.
-So, in a nutshell, if you are newly diagnosed, your right course of treatment depends on the profile of your prostate cancer.
-We encourage you to take the time to understand what you are dealing with, and to then find a course of treatment and a provider that you feel are the best match for you.
+In closing, if you are newly diagnosed, your right course of treatment depends on the profile of your prostate cancer.
+I encourage you to take the time to understand what you are dealing with, and to then find a course of treatment and a provider that you feel are the best match for you.
 A prostate cancer diagnosis is a life-changing event, and you need to approach it as such.